nibblesnbits/my-portfolio/conv/book.md

 He touched the edge.
 A quiet heat moved through his palm—recognition without shame.

-He passed a weathered wall with a fading poster half-curling off at the edges.
-Someone had tried to smooth it out, but only half-successfully.
-The image was a snail with racing stripes painted, badly, down it's shell.

-The caption read:

-> “SHELL ON, HEAD HIGH!”

-Sam gave the snail a nod.

-“Thanks, Zoomie”

-Sam grinned.
-“You guys have the weirdest motivational posters.”

-Gable didn’t look up from where he was sorting cards by resonance—most of them fluttering indignantly under his fingers.

-“Not ours.
-They show up on their own.
-Probably because someone once meant to say that and never did.”

-Sam kept moving.
+He kept moving.

 A card stuck out of a stack, just slightly.
 He tugged it free.

-> _“I don’t want to be alone.”_
+_“I don’t want to be alone.”_

 His breath caught.